kimballa/arduino-makefile/README.md

 * Install the dependencies with `cd debugger/arduino_dbg/ && pip install -r requirements.txt`.
 * Build the Arduino library with `cd debugger/dbglib && make install`
 * Follow instructions in `dbg.h` to include in your application.
+* To use stack tracing, set `DBGFLAGS = -g -finstrument-functions` in your `Makefile` or `~/.arduino_mk.conf` file and recompile all your libraries & sources.
+This will expand your compiled binary image by about 20%.
 * Run `debugger/arduino-dbg/bin/arduino-dbg` to launch the debug console.